Best Stops on the Oregon Coast from Lincoln City to Depoe Bay

 Dog friendly: Yes

-There are several options for free parking:
+There are several options for parking:

 The Villages trailhead (recommended) has the most parking along the side of a paved road.
 Port-a-potty at the trailhead.
+Parking is free.

 The hike to the Knoll is short and sweet with big rewards at the top.
 Climb up the steep and sometimes muddy hill through a forest of moss-covered Sitka spruce.
 When I visited in May, buttercup blossoms lined the trail.
 Look for elk tracks in the mud.
 This area is a favorite of theirs.